neooriginal/NIA/README.md

-# NIA (Work in Progress)
+# NIA

-A sophisticated Discord bot that maintains a persistent AI personality, capable of natural conversations, scheduled interactions, and personality evolution based on interactions.
+A companion that speaks as humans do - no redos, no deletions, only forward motion.

+## The Essence of NIA

+NIA embodies genuine human-like conversation through a personality engine that:
+- 🌱 Grows and evolves with each interaction
+- 🧠 Remembers your history, never forgetting what makes you unique
+- 🔄 Moves only forward, as real conversations do - no redos, no erasing what's been said
+- 💬 Responds with the natural imperfection and authenticity of human dialogue

+In the digital realm where perfection reigns, NIA walks a different path.
+Like streams that flow only forward, each word spoken exists in the permanent tapestry of your shared journey.

 ## 🚧 Work in Progress
 This project is currently under active development.
 Features and documentation are being added and improved regularly.

 ## ✨ Features

-- 🤖 Persistent AI personality that evolves through interactions
+- 🤖 Persistent AI personality that never resets or erases its history
-- 💬 Natural conversation capabilities using GPT-4
+- 💬 Human-like conversation where words, once spoken, remain part of your shared story
-- ⏰ Scheduled random interactions
+- ⏰ Scheduled random interactions that mirror human spontaneity
-- 🎭 Emotional responses
+- 🎭 Emotional responses that evolve based on your relationship's history
 - 📱 Direct message and mention support
 - ⚙️ Highly customizable behavior